Phobetor/billomat/README.md

 All method names are based on the Billomat API URLs and follow the [CRUD](http://de.wikipedia.org/wiki/CRUD) naming schema whenever possible.

 All parameter names are exactly mapped.
 Therefore, you can refer to the [official API documentation](http://www.billomat.com/en/api).
-Deep links are given in the asset list above and the method list below.
+Deep links to specific documentation sections are given in the [extend of this client](#extend-of-this-client) list above and the [complete method reference](#complete-method-reference) list below.

 Here is the user update method as an example for the [client](http://www.billomat.com/en/api/clients) asset: